UptickNetwork/DID-docs/docs/verifier/verification-library/verifier-set-up.md

 This tutorial is based on the verification of a Credential of Type `KYCAgeCredential` with an attribute `birthday` based on the following Schema URL: `https://raw.githubusercontent.com/iden3/claim-schema-vocab/main/schemas/json-ld/kyc-v3.json-ld`.

-The prerequisite is that users have the [Uptick ID Wallet app](/docs/wallet/wallet-overview.md) installed and self-issued a Credential of type `KYC Age Credential Merklized` using our [Demo Issuer](https://issuer-demo.polygonid.me/).
+The prerequisite is that users have the [Privado ID Wallet app](/docs/wallet/wallet-overview.md) installed and self-issued a Credential of type `KYC Age Credential Merklized` using PrivadoID [Demo Issuer](https://issuer-demo.polygonid.me/).
 Further credentials can be issued using the [Issuer Node](/docs/issuer/issuer-overview.md).

 In this example, the verifier will set up the query: "Prove that you were born before `2000/01/01`.
 To set up a different query check out the [ZK Query Language section](./zk-query-language.md).